 Elevate the injured body part above the level of your heart to decrease swelling and joint pain.

-Non-steroidal anti-inflammatory drugs (NSAIDs) are over-the-counter pain relievers, such as ibuprofen and aspirin.
-They may also help reduce your pain and swelling, and are popular treatments for muscular aches and pains, arthritis, and joint stiffness.
+In addition, non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and aspirin, may also help reduce your pain and swelling, and are beneficial treatments for muscular aches and pains, arthritis, and joint stiffness.
+If you have tried the RICE method but experience no improvement, or if you are unable to put any weight on the injured area, you should seek medical attention.